Burbank Police Department Becomes Latest Agency to Join Mental Health Sticker Program

-The department says the program has been very popular and gotten a lot of support on social media, but one mental health expert does see some potential problems with it.
+The department says the program has been very popular and gotten a lot of support on social media.

 “The family wants to alert the first responder that the individual there may not respond to instructions, they may not understand danger,” said Officer Fekety, with the Burbank Police Department.